Mohdafras/StudyMate-Ai/README.md

 - Upload personal study material
 - Ask questions about the uploaded document
-- Retrieves relevant information from the notes
+- Retrieve relevant information from the notes
-- Generates answers based on the uploaded material
+- Generate answers based on the uploaded material
-- Displays the source filename
+- Display the source filename
-- Displays page information when available
+- Display page information when available
-- Reduces answers based purely on unrelated general AI knowledge
+- Reduce answers based purely on unrelated general AI knowledge

 ### Simple RAG Flow